77ankita/Human-disease-prediction-system-using-machine-learning/README.md

 *EXPECTED OUTCOMES:

  Prediction in machine learning allows organizations to make predictions about possible outcomes based on historical data.
 These assumptions allow the organization to make decisions resulting in tangible business results.
-Predictive analytics can be used to anticipate when users will churn or leave an organization
+Predictive analytics can be used to anticipate when users will churn or leave an organization.